-A company’s culture can be hard to define; for most employees, they can exist in their company’s culture without ever giving any thought to what it actually means.
-But culture is extremely important to any organization, and could mean the difference between a workforce who’s engaged and one who has one foot out the door.
+A company’s culture can be hard to define; most employees can exist in their company’s culture without ever giving any thought to what it actually means.
+But culture is extremely important to any organization, and could mean the difference between a workforce that’s engaged and one that has one foot out the door.
 So what is your company’s culture like, and what do you want it to be?
 Here are eight types that could work for you:

 2. Lifelong Learning

 A company whose culture is organized around lifelong learning believes that continuous personal improvement is the key to success.
 From the moment a new employee is hired, they’re given opportunities to receive comprehensive training, attend educational events, take classes, receive certifications—and they’re expected to take those opportunities.
 Most of the time, companies with a culture of learning hire highly skilled individuals who seek to continue developing these skills.
 As a result of this alignment of goals between the employee and the company, turnover tends to be low, meaning a company where the product or service is continually improving.

 3. Service Excellence